thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 Mandatory:
 - **UseDbContext**: A function that returns the DbContext to use for storing the audit events, by default it will use the same context being audited.
+- **DisposeDbContext**: A boolean value to indicate if the audit DbContext should be disposed after saving the audit.
+Default is false.
 - **AuditTypeMapper**: A function that maps an entity type to its audited type (i.e. Order -> Audit_Order, etc).
 - **ExplicitMapper**: An alternative mapper, as a function that excplicitly maps an entry to its audited type, useful to configure mapping when no entity type is associated with a table, or to setup complex mapping rules.
 - **AuditEntityCreator**: An alternative to the mapper, as a function that creates the audit entity instance from the Event Entry and the Audit DbContext.
 Useful to control the Audit Entity object creation for example when using change-tracking proxies.